TarikVUT/Monitoring-Linux-terminal/README.md

    ```bash
    # systemctl enable rsyslog.
    ```
-  - To log all bash history commands to the syslog add the below line to user ".bashrc" (for all bash session add it to "/etc/bashrc")
+  - To log all bash history commands to the syslog add the below line to user ".bashrc" (for all bash session add it to "/etc/bashrc").
    ```bash
     shopt -s syslog_history
    ```
-   - Write history logs to a separate file through Rsyslog Add the following entry in "/etc/rsyslog.conf" file before the line that sends events to /var/log/messages file or create a config file in "/etc/rsyslog.d" (for example "/etc/rsyslog.d/history.conf")
+   - Write history logs to a separate file through Rsyslog.
+    Add the following entry in "/etc/rsyslog.conf" file before the line that sends events to /var/log/messages file or create a config file in "/etc/rsyslog.d" (for example "/etc/rsyslog.d/history.conf").

    ```bash
     if $programname == '-bash' or $programname == 'bash' and $msg contains 'HISTORY:' then {